tommymitch/posenetosc/README.md

 # Posenet to OSC

 This repository contains a modified version of [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) by [Dan Oved](https://www.danioved.com/) that sends detected keypoints as OSC encoded datagram packets.
-This enables tracked keypoints to be used within any OSC compatible environment (Max/MSP, Python, you name it).
+This enables tracked keypoints to be used within any OSC compatible environment (Max/MSP, Python, PD, C++, Processing, you name it).
 This is effectively PoseNet + osc-js.

 [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) is a wabcam-based real-time motion tracking system that runs in a browser using TensorFlow.